oxford-arc/arc-software-guide/docs/source/apps/arc_apptainer.rst

   This guide is designed to help you get started using Singularity containers on ARC.
 It is not designed to be a full tutorial for how to use Singularity.
   However, a set of basic tutorials can be found here: `Singularity Basics - Video Tutorial <https://www.youtube.com/playlist?list=PL052H4iYGzysewYEelldGPOgKRJkxd5zp>`_

-  Singularity is now known as Apptainer - so on later versions of operating system (e.g. Ubuntu 20.04 onwards) you will need to use the command ``apptainer`` rather than ``singularity``
+  Singularity is now known as Apptainer - so on later versions of workstation operating system (e.g. Ubuntu 20.04 onwards) you will need to install ``apptainer`` and use the command ``apptainer`` rather than ``singularity`` in the examples below.

 **Building a basic container**